pymeasure/pymeasure/docs/tutorial/graphical.rst

 This way complex sequences can be entered easily.

 The sequences can be extended and shortened using the buttons :code:`Add root item`, :code:`Add item`, and :code:`Remove item`.
-The later two either add an item as a child of the currently selected item or remove the selected item, respectively.
+The latter two either add an item as a child of the currently selected item or remove the selected item, respectively.
 To queue the entered sequence the button :code:`Queue` sequence can be used.
 If an error occurs in evaluating the sequence text-boxes, this is mentioned in the logger, and nothing is queued.